Inhabitants of small towns in Kazakhstan hope for state support

-This year, Tajikfilm plans to make Tajikstan’s first full-length feature film in 17 years, according to Jamshed Rakhmatov, chief editor at the studio.
+This year, Tajikfilm plans to make Tajikistan’s first full-length feature film in 17 years, according to Jamshed Rakhmatov, chief editor at the studio.

 The events of the early 1990s and the breakup of the Soviet Union had a negative effect on Tajik cinema, Rakhmatov said.
-But, despite the lack of financing and obsolete equipment Tajikfilm held out.
+But despite inadequate financing and obsolete equipment, Tajikfilm held out.

 Rakhmatov said that various possibilities are now being considered for the future film, and the studio has looked at several scripts, including historical works on military leaders Spitamen and Timurmalik.